dentarg/auth0-blog/_posts/2017-12-05-angular-2-authentication.markdown

 [AngularJS 1.x](https://angularjs.org/) was highly regarded as a robust framework for building single page applications (SPAs).
 It did a lot of things well, fell short on some, but overall allowed developers to quickly build powerful applications.

-While Angular 1.x is a framework, [Angular](https://angular.io/) is an entire platform for building modern applications.
+While AngularJS (1.x) is a framework, [Angular](https://angular.io/) is an entire platform for building modern applications.
 Alongside the core Angular library, the platform ships with a powerful Command Line Interface (CLI) called [Angular CLI](https://cli.angular.io) that allows developers to easily scaffold their applications as well as control the build system.
 [Angular Platform Server](https://angular.io/api/platform-server) brings server-side rendering to Angular applications.
 [Angular Material](https://material.angular.io) is the official implementation of [Google Material Design](https://material.google.com/) which allows developers to build beautiful applications with ease.

-Angular has officially shipped, but the other components of the platform are still in alpha and beta stages.
-For our application today, we will make use of the Angular CLI and the core Angular framework.

 {% include tweet_quote.html quote_text="While AngularJS is a framework, Angular is an entire platform for building modern applications" %}